rezacsedu/Multimodal-Deep-Belief-Net-Breast-Cancer/README.md

 -- 3 is the idx for the Adam optimizer.

 ### Sample output:
-Cancer Type Classification with DNA Methylation Platform GPL8490 (Tensorflow)
+Cancer Type Classification with DNA Methylation Platform GPL8490 (TensorFlow)

 ER Status Prediction